MSW Specializations in California: Careers, Salaries & Programs

 San Jose State University – MSWAdvanced Generalist

-University of California at Berkeley – MSWChildren, Youth, and Families; Health; Management or Administration; Mental Health; School Social Work
+University of California, Berkeley – MSWChildren, Youth, and Families; Health; Management or Administration; Mental Health; School Social Work

-University of California at Los Angeles – MSWChildren, Youth, and Families; Health; Mental Health
+University of California, Los Angeles – MSWChildren, Youth, and Families; Health; Mental Health

 University of Massachusetts Global – MSWAdvanced Generalist